 We all know that starting in November, time seems to speed up until all of a sudden, you’re ringing in the new year.
 And as a business owner (especially if you’re in retail), this time of year is particularly frenetic.
-To make things less “I might go nuts” and more “I got this,” it’s mission critical to head into early November with a plan of action — or at least with things as buttoned up as possible.
+To make things less “I might go mad” and more “I got this,” it’s mission-critical to head into early November with a plan of action — or at least with things as buttoned up as possible.

 You’re not going to sell much if you’re not selling the right things.
 So make sure you’ve thought through your seasonal product mix.
 Sure, you can go on intuition and market research (social media is a great place to spot trending items) to predict which items might sell well.
 But for hard data points related to your specific business, look to Square Analytics.
 Your Dashboard has robust data that will tell you which items — or category of items — were particularly popular last year.
-(Maybe your succulents, for example, were hotter holiday gifts than your candles).
+(Maybe your succulents, for example, were hotter festive gifts than your candles).
 Then use these insights to make informed purchasing decisions.
-Learn more about how to decide which products to sell.

 Get with the times and get a chip card reader.
-Square Reader for contactless and chip is just $49 and also accepts mobile payments like Apple Pay (which are the most secure and convenient way to pay).
-And it’s incredibly easy to set up, so you don’t have to worry about skipping a beat as you head into the holidays.
+Square Reader is just £19 + VAT and also accepts mobile payments like Apple Pay (which are the most secure and convenient way to pay).
+And it’s incredibly easy to set up, so you don’t have to worry about skipping a beat as you head into the festive season.

 Sell intelligently with our brand-new retail point of sale